Anand9899/Delta-Demo/README.md

 # Delta-Demo
-This is demo of Git &amp; GitHub class
+This is demo of Git &amp; GitHub class.